InterBolt/solos/README.md

 solos dispose
 ```

-## Plugins
-Plugins make it possible to extract interesting information from a user's master volume for third party systems to consume.
-The best way to understand how a plugin works is to review SolOS's ["precheck" plugin](https://github.com/InterBolt/solos/blob/main/src/daemon/plugins/precheck/plugin).
-A plugin executable runs in discrete phases, where each phase has access to different files, folders, and network conditions.
-The precheck plugin linked above validates all access assumptions.

-## Security Considerations
-User-installed plugins are just executables.
-SolOS mitigates the risk of running them by:
-- Executing them within a private, firejailed sandbox with restricted filesystem and network access.
-- Only allowing access to a heavily scrubbed copy of the developer's master volume (`~/.solos`).

-The scrubbing mechanism automatically removes high-risk files and secrets, prunes gitignored files, and more.
-SolOS users are encouraged (but not required) to download executables from trusted sources, such as popular GitHub repositories, which means the above **mitigations are more to prevent accidental, rather than malicious, leakages** of sensitive information.

 ## Contributor Commandments
 - **Guard against corporate spyware use cases**.
 - **Minimize configuration requirements.**
 - **Ensure seamless migrations between machines**.
-- **Ensure the base Docker image remains unopinionated**.
-- **Adopt a conservative approach to the shell API**.
-- **Make source code easily inspectable and modifiable** without complicated build pipelines or compilation steps.
-- **Limit the scope of SolOS** to the following: 1) the plugin daemon, 2) custom shells, 3) IDE integrations, and 4) a host CLI.
-Prefer internal plugins for other functionalities.